-I am senior manager of the JCA Arts Marketing consulting team.
+I am Director of the JCA Arts Marketing consulting team.
 Our team does work to help cultural organizations understand the behaviors of their audiences and create data-driven strategies to continually engage them.
 Our goal is to help companies find fiscal success to support their mission.

 I’ve worked with several organizations around the country, and I love that this job is both analytical and creative.
 Using data to be creative with strategies that increase revenue and grow the audience is so much fun!
 And the result, which is helping our country’s arts organizations thrive, is so rewarding.

 What is your background?
 What brought you to JCA?

 My undergraduate is in vocal music, where I quickly realized that my talents could be better used to support the art from back stage.
 So, I went on for a business degree—an MBA from the University of Denver.
 From there, I worked as Audience Development Coordinator (and later Marketing Project Manager) at the Denver Center for the Performing Arts where I did a lot of community work to generate interest in theatre.
 I then worked as Marketing Manager at Steppenwolf Theatre Company in Chicago, where I first encountered JCA Arts Marketing—on the client side!